-&lt;sup>21 Subsequent literature suggested that the quantification was perhaps less robust than seemed initially the case.
-See, e.g. Zvi Griliches and Dale W. Jorgenson, 1966 "Sources of Measured Productivity Change: Capital Input," The American Economic Review, vol. 56(2), May pp. 50-61, which entailed a number of ways of calculating the value of capital that suggested a much smaller role for technical progress.
-Further problems were identified in the quantification of labor input, as economists attempted to assess the role of human capital in economic growth.
-Peter J. Klenow and Andrés Rodríguez-Clare, 1997, "The neoclassical revival in growth economic: has it gone too far?"
-NBER Macroeconomics Annual, vol. 12, pp. 73-103.
+^{16.} Subsequent literature suggested that the quantification was perhaps less robust than seemed initially the case.
+See, e.g. Griliches and Jorgenson (1966) which entailed a number of ways of calculating the value of capital that suggested a much smaller role for technical progress.
+Further problems were identified in the quantification of labour input, as economists attempted to assess the role of human capital in economic growth.
+See also, Klenow and Rodriguez-Clare (1997).